Ryan Ludwick: Cincinnati Reds

 On January 16, 2012, Ludwick agreed to terms with the Cincinnati Reds on a one-year contract worth $2.5M with an option for a second year in 2013.
 After initially splitting the left field duties with Chris Heisey, Ludwick eventually got most of the starts, often batting cleanup in the lineup as a right-handed hitter between lefties Joey Votto and Jay Bruce.
 In 125 games, he hit .275/.346/.531 with 26 home runs and 80 RBIs.
 Ludwick started all 5 postseason games in the NLDS against the Giants, hitting .333 with 3 home runs and 4 RBIs.

 He declined his option on October 31, and became a free agent.
 He re-signed with the Reds to a two-year, $15 million deal with a mutual option for 2015 on December 10, 2012.

 On Opening Day 2013, Ludwick tore cartilage in his right shoulder as well as dislocating it, requiring surgery.
 Ludwick was placed on the 60-day disabled list, and returned to the Reds on August 12.
 In 38 games, he hit .240/.293/.326 with 2 home runs and 12 RBIs.
 In the Wild Card game against the Pirates, Ludwick went 3–4 with 2 doubles in the loss.

 Second stint with Rangers

 Ludwick signed a minor league deal with the Texas Rangers on February 4, 2015.
 On March 29, he was released by the Rangers.

 On January 21, 2016, Ludwick formally announced his retirement.

+Hall of Fame Inductions

+Ludwick has been inducted into both the Southern Nevada Sports Hall of Fame and the UNLV Hall of Fame.

+Coaching career

+On December 18, 2025, Ludwick was announced as an outfield coordinator within the player development department of the St. Louis Cardinals.